sweattep/modern_quotes/README.md

 >No one teaches us how to run our own businesses

+>The settlement in the second case featured a quid pro quo: employees would be reclassified in order to get overtime but would give up their stock options
+>
 >Besides learning propositional logic, I could've skipped college and went straight to building a better 21 blackjack
->

 >I grew the company size too quickly.
 I apologize for that

 >The past stuff was so poorly documented that it was essentially useless to anyone that hadn't dug through the code themselves to figure out what was actually there.